 With other methods of sale, so often the contract price is renegotiated during a due diligence period for example, which might only come weeks or even months after the contract was agreed.
 Auction requires the buyer to do their due diligence prior to deciding how much they are prepared to pay.
 Vendors can sell any time before the auction – if a good offer comes in; on the day – through competitive bidding and open negotiation on the auction floor; or sometimes when further negotiations are required, they can sell it post-auction.

 No matter what state the market is in, an auction campaign, if carried out correctly, gives you the best chance of creating that competition between bidders to achieve the maximum price for the vendor.
 At worst, an auction campaign gives you a platform.
 A platform where post-auction negotiations can take place to still achieve the best possible outcome for the vendor and for those unsuccessful, they become a pool of buyers for the future.

-Mitch Peereboom is committed to delivering the best auction service available in the market to the Ray White Queensland network.
-Mitch has carved out an impressive career by adopting an approach to auctions that sees his involvement from listing and marketing through to sale.
-His inimitable style and unsurpassed calibre of service has resulted in his consistent achievement of a clearance rate well above the industry average, across thousands of auctions.
+Adam Downes is committed to delivering the best auction service available in the market.
+Adam has carved out an impressive career by adopting an approach to auctions that sees his involvement from listing and marketing through to the sale.
+His inimitable style and unsurpassed calibre of service have resulted in him consistently achieving a clearance rate well above the industry average.